Scottish Government unable to say how many XL bullies moved due to restrictions

 However the Scottish Conservatives said she should not “dither and delay” on the issue.

-On Thursday, Conservative MSP Jamie Greene said: “This is a humiliating U-turn for Humza Yousaf and the SNP Government.
+On Thursday, Tory MSP Jamie Greene said: “This is a humiliating U-turn for Humza Yousaf and the SNP Government.

 “The First Minister and his colleagues have wasted months playing political games and causing worry, only to now announce they will, rightly, replicate the UK Government’s ban anyway.